• Selling Mineral Rights

 A commodity is a basic good used in commerce that is interchangeable with other commodities of the same type.
 The price a mineral owner received for oil or gas is commonly referred to as the wellhead price.
 Wellhead prices are calculated using a posted oil and gas pricing index minus the cost of transporting it from the well to the market, where it is sold.

 A decline curve is a method or estimated oil and gas reserves and predicting future production.
 Decline curves show the pace at which production is expected to decline over the lifetime of a well.
 Horizontal wells have a steeper and shorter decline curve than conventional wells, and therefore, will have a shorter productive life.
-This is why horizontal wells are typically valued at 3 years net revenue while conventional wells can be valued at 5 years of net revenue (depending on the age of the well).
+This is why horizontal wells are typically valued at 3 years net revenue while conventional wells can be valued at 5 years of net revenue (depending on the age of the well and other factors).

 A deed is a written instrument by which an owner transfers ownership to a real property to another person or entity.